mpron/mpron.github.io/resume.md

 ### University of North Carolina
 Chapel Hill, NC, 8/2005 - 12/2008
-Bachelor of Arts, Double Major: Classics and Video Production
+B.A.
+Classics and Video Production

 - Cumulative GPA: 3.6/4.0, Major GPA: 3.8/4.0
 - Member of the Marching Tar Heels Band, Student Television, and The Daily Tar Heel Newspaper